All Episodes

 He was the media guru.

-Uh he concludes this way here is where Florida Governor Jeb Bush, the president's mother, could be a deal closer.
+Here is where Florida Governor Jeb Bush, the president's mother, could be a deal closer.

 Jeb Bush has said he won't run in 08, but it doesn't rule him out as a vice presidential candidate.

-If picking Jeb is the price of winning over George W. McCain will pay it.
+If picking Jeb is the price of winning over George W., McCain will pay it.

 I go out there, and I don't care where I go when.